stonerlab/Stoner-PythonCode/doc/UserGuide/datafile.rst

 Note that the :py:attr:`DataFile.setas` attribute supports reading keys that are either the single letter t get the name of the column or the letter preceded by a # character to get the number of the column.

+Alternatively, and equivalently, you can access the column indexes via attributes of :py:attr:`DataFile.setas`:

+    d.setas.has_xcol # True
+    d.setas.has_ucol # False
+    d.setas.ycol # [1]
+    d.setas.xcol # 0

 Swapping and Rotating Column Assignments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^